CSI-Andres-Juncos/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between a pull, and an upstream pull?

- - Answer: Upstream pull is where you upload the repository from the teacher to my own, while Pull is where you
+ - Answer: Pull upstream is where you upload or update the repository from the teacher's copy to my fork, while Pull is where you upload or update the repository from my fork to my own computer

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: No

 Type down any class notes below this sentence: